Places to visit in Queensland

 Whitsundays

-You may have seen that a photo of that famous heart-shaped island on the Great Barrier Reef.
+You may have seen a photo of that famous heart-shaped island on the Great Barrier Reef.
 Well, this is where it’s from, and there’s a lot to love about the Whitsundays.

 The Whitsundays is one of the most beautiful places to visit in Queensland.
 It’s a collection of 74 islands, from large to small – not that anyone is likely to go to all of them.
 Some of the large islands have big holiday resorts, like Hamilton Island and Hayman Island, and then there are exclusive resorts on some of the small ones, like Daydream Island.